A Guide to Growing Carnation Flowers

 Read more

-Traditionally, carnations symbolize captivation, distinction, and love, especially motherly love.
-In Christian legend, these flowers are linked to the tears of the Virgin Mary, highlighting their strong connection to maternal affection.
-Their ruffled edges and clove-like scent make them a favorite among gardeners and florists alike.
+Traditionally, carnations symbolize captivation, distinction, and motherly love.
+In Christian legend, they are linked to the tears of the Virgin Mary.

 Read more